 Indiana GED Programs and Information

-Individuals who didn't graduate from high school can earn an equivalency diploma after passing the Test Assessing Secondary Completion (TASC).
+Individuals who didn't graduate from high school can earn an equivalency diploma after passing the Test Assessing Secondary Completion (TASC) exam.
 In Indiana, this standardized test has replaced the GED exam, though it covers much of the same content.
 Details about test requirements and Indiana's high school equivalency program are included below.

 Where Can I Find Information About Indiana's GED Program?

-Applicants for an Indiana high school equivalency diploma will need to pass the TASC (Test Assessing Secondary Completion) instead of the GED exam.
+Applicants for an Indiana high school equivalency diploma will need to pass the TASC (Test Assessing Secondary Completion) exam instead of the GED exam.
 This test is administered to Indiana residents 16 years of age or older who have not graduated from high school and are not currently enrolled.

 Examinees who need to improve their reading, writing and math skills to prepare for the test can find free training through Indiana's adult education programs.
 More information about program locations, as well as test registration info, can be found on the Indiana Department of Workforce Development's website.